milesburton/Arduino-Temperature-Control-Library/README.md

 Usage
 -----

-This library supports the following devices:
+This library supports the following devices :
-    DS18B20
+    * DS18B20
-    DS18S20 - Please note there appears to be an issue with this series.
+    * DS18S20 - Please note there appears to be an issue with this series.
-    DS1822
+    * DS1822

 You will need a pull-up resistor of about 5 KOhm between the 1-Wire data line and your 5V power.
 If you are using the DS18B20, ground pins 1 and 3.
 The